Farama-Foundation/Minigrid/README.md

 python3 basicrl/enjoy.py --env-name MiniGrid-Empty-6x6-v0 --load-dir ./trained_models/acktr
 ```

-## Features
+## Design

 The environment is partially observable and uses a compact and efficient
 encoding, with just 3 inputs per visible grid cell.
 It is also easy to
-produce pixels for observations if desired.
+produce an array of pixels for observations if desired.

 Each cell/tile in the grid world contains one object, each object has an
 associated discrete color.
 The objects currently supported are walls, doors,